 There’s a magnificence in you, Tracy….A magnificence that comes out of your eyes, in your voice, in the way you stand there, in the way you walk.
 You’re lit from within, Tracy.
 You’ve got fires banked down in you, hearth-fires and holocausts…No, you’re made out of flesh and blood.
 That’s the blank, unholy surprise of it.
 You’re the golden girl, Tracy.
 Full of life and warmth and delight.
 What goes on?
 You’ve got tears in your eyes.

-The scene in The Philadelphia Story where James Stewart’s character is talking to Cary Grant while drunk, Stewart decided to start hiccuping in the scene and didn’t tell Grant.
-When he starts hiccuping, you can see Cary Grant looking down and grinning.
+The film was shot in eight weeks, and required no retakes.
+During the scene where James Stewart hiccups when drunk, you can see Cary Grant looking down and grinning.
 Since the hiccup wasn’t scripted, Grant was on the verge of breaking out laughing and had to compose himself quickly.
-The scene required only one take (x).
+Stewart thought of hiccuping in the drunk scene himself, without telling Grant.
+When he began hiccuping, Grant turned to Stewart saying, “Excuse me.”
+The scene required only one take. [x]